2021 Icelandic parliamentary election

 Parliamentary elections were held in Iceland on 25 September 2021 to elect the members of the Althing.
 Following the elections, the three parties in the ruling coalition government – the Independence Party, Progressive Party and Left-Green Movement – agreed to continue in office, with Katrín Jakobsdóttir of the Left-Green Movement remaining Prime Minister despite her party being the smallest of the three.
+It was the first time an incumbent government had retained power in an election since the 2008 financial crisis.

 Background

 2017 parliamentary election

-The 2017 parliamentary election was called after the collapse of the coalition government between the Independence Party, Reform Party, and Bright Future after the withdrawal of the latter over a breach of trust involving a request to grant a convicted child sex offender "restored honor" from the father of Prime Minister Bjarni Benediktsson.
-In the 2017 election, the Independence Party lost 5 seats and was reduced to 16, while the Reform Party lost 3 to win 4, and Bright Future was eliminated from the Althing entirely.
+The 2017 parliamentary election was called after the collapse of the coalition government between the Independence Party, Viðreisn, and Bright Future after the withdrawal of the latter over a breach of trust involving a request to grant a convicted child sex offender "restored honor" from the father of Prime Minister Bjarni Benediktsson.
+In the 2017 election, the Independence Party lost 5 seats and was reduced to 16, while Viðreisn lost 3 to win 4, and Bright Future was eliminated from the Althing entirely.
 The Left-Green Movement gained 1 seat to win 11, the Social Democratic Alliance gained 4 seats to win 7, the Progressive Party remained steady with 8 seats, and the Pirate Party lost 4 seats and was reduced to 6 in total.
 Two parties entered the Althing for the first time, with the People's Party securing 4 seats and the Centre Party winning 7 seats.

-With 16 seats and 25.2% of the vote, the Independence Party achieved its second-worst electoral performance in its history in terms of vote percentage, the worst being the 2009 election, and tied its record low number of seats.
+With 16 seats and 25% of the vote, the Independence Party saw its second-worst electoral performance in its history in terms of vote percentage, the worst being the 2009 election, and tied its record low number of seats.
 A total of 24 women were elected to the Althing, compared to 30 in the 2016 election.
-Of those elected to the Althing, 19 are new, but this is considerably lower than in 2016 with 32.
+Of those elected to the Althing, 19 were new, but this was considerably lower than in 2016 with 32.